SOLA 2025 Spring Fundraiser

 Why Does SOLA Need Donations?

-Support from varied and diverse income streams is essential in order for SOLA to accommodate an economically diverse learning community, which is made possible through SOLA’s affordable, sliding-scale fee schedule, work-trade scholarships, and learning sponsorships.
+Support from varied and diverse income streams, and Member contribution of services and skills are essential in order for SOLA to accommodate the economically diverse learning community that is made possible through SOLA’s affordable, sliding-scale fee schedule, work-trade scholarships, and learning sponsorships.
+The following elements are essential to SOLA’s financial wellbeing:

-Rather than increasing SOLA fees, which inevitably narrows access to SOLA programs, we choose to engage the Spirit of Giving both within and outside of SOLA’s learning community.
+Rather than substantially increasing SOLA fees, we choose to engage the Spirit of Giving both within and outside of SOLA’s learning community.

-We are also working to develop the supportive cottage industries that operate (or will operate in the future) alongside SOLA at Sacred Mountain Sanctuary: 3 Hares Farm, Bountiful Bakery & Teahouse, Water of Life Springwater subscription service, Sanctum Hermitage, The Living Library, and Sanctum Wellness - are new & developing impulses that we hope to develop as part of SOLA’s economic & learning ecology.
+SOLA’s Leadership Circle are also working to develop the supportive cottage industries that operate (or will operate in the future) alongside SOLA at Sacred Mountain Sanctuary: 3 Hares Farm, Bountiful Bakery & Teahouse, Sanctum Hermitage, The Living Library, & Sanctum Wellness - are new & impulses that we hope to develop as part of SOLA’s economic & learning ecology.

 To Donate by check, make checks payable to SOLA Fellowship, & mail to PO Box 1965, Skyland NC 28776

-What Should I Consider as I Determine My Level of Support, or Ask Others for Theirs?
+How Should I Determine My Level of Support, or Ask Others for Theirs?

-How does my child (niece, grandchild, young friend) express his/her passion, eagerness joy for his/her learning ad love for SOLA?
+• How does my child (niece, grandchild, young friend) express his/her eagerness joy for his/her learning ad love for SOLA?

 Where Does SOLA Receive Other Economic Support?